neildsouza/back_up/README.md

 ## Steps to run the app

 1. Open the back_up/priv/folders.txt file
-2. The first line *has* to contain the **Source folder**
-3. The *rest of the lines* need to have the **Destination folders**
+2. Configure the relevant backup scenario
-4. You can have *many* destination folders
+3. You can have *many* destination folders
-5. Make sure the destination folders don't overlap
+4. Make sure the destination folders don't overlap
-6. All paths should use forward slashes ie. /
+5. All paths should use forward slashes ie. /
-7. Open a commandline
+6. Open a command line
-8. Navigate to the **back_up** folder
+7. Navigate to the **back_up** folder
-9. Execute the commands below
+8. Execute the commands below

 ```elixir
 [neil@Arch-Desktop back_up]$ iex -S mix